 The contracts examined here provide the basis for another story about the economic, social and political structure of commercial cities in late medieval Flanders and thus another way of interpreting the many years of unrest in these cities.
 They introduce the people who directly or indirectly authored the few scattered petitions or other records of their speech surviving from sources documenting popular unrest in cities like Ypres that historians have recently begun to investigate.
 Walter Prevenier introduced us to some of that language in an article from 2002, and we now have several more studies from Jelle Haemers, Jan Dumolyn, and others.
 Drawing upon evidence from Ypres, Bruges, Ghent, Douai and other cities, these scholars have agreed that although the uprisings each had their own characteristics, the protestors similarly represented themselves as the ‘commun’ or ‘gemeente’, terms that then referred to the entire community, and claimed to speak for ‘the common good’.
-Although economic injustices were on their list of grievances, their chief complaints were political – they charged their governors with corruption, called for fiscal accountability, and demanded a share in rule.
+Although economic injustices were on their list of grievances, their chief complaints were political — they charged their governors with corruption, called for fiscal accountability, and demanded a share in rule.

-The contracts from Ypres make it clear that these men were property owners who had access to relatively significant amounts of capital from a wide range of creditors and the wherewithal to regularly extend credit to their fellow citizen.
+The contracts from Ypres make it clear that these men were property owners who had access to relatively significant amounts of capital from a wide range of creditors and the wherewithal to regularly extend credit to their fellow citizens.
 While the textile artisans in these contracts certainly had economic grounds for discontent and while other tradesmen in the city probably felt the effects of what had to have been a slowdown in the industry when the English closed their markets to Yprois exporters, they were hardly dispossessed artisans fighting for their economic and social lives.
 Such men would have been perfectly capable of articulating a case for political and economic rights and organizing to win them.
 We do not know whether any of the men named in the credit records actually fought in the Cockerulle or joined the army of 1302, but we can be certain that this is the demographic from which those men came.

 We can also be certain that while such men won some economic advantages as a result of the Cockerulle, they did not owe the political energy and military capacities they displayed in the 1302 battle with the French solely to economic gains made after 1280.
 Table V below provides partial but powerful evidence for this claim.
 Men positively identified as craftsmen (who must stand in for the thousands of men unidentified by trade whose patterns of borrowing and lending matched theirs) were as active in the portion of the credit market made up of Yprois before the Cockerulle as they were afterwards, a clear sign that they were not on the brink of proletarianization at the time of that uprising.
 In short, if we can take craftsmen’s access to credit markets as our guide, little changed as a result of the Cockerulle; indeed, even though we have many more contracts per year for the post-1281 period, the percentage of craftsmen among the debtors hardly changes.